How does one transform a collection of concrete tubes into a site for experiencing contemporary culture?

 That was the question posed by British designer and artist Thomas Heatherwick of Heatherwick Studio, whose imaginative designs can be found everywhere from Manchester to Shanghai.
 Heatherwick is used to creating striking sculptures on a grand scale, but one of his most recent projects is larger than any before.

-In taking on this monumental project, Heatherwick Studio’s challenge was twofold: Protect and celebrate the heritage of the city’s industrial past while simultaneously creating something wholly new within the inherited structure.
+For this monumental project, Heatherwick Studio’s challenge was twofold: Protect and celebrate the heritage of the city’s industrial past while simultaneously creating something wholly new within the inherited structure.

-Rendering of Heatherwick's silo-to-museum transformation.
+Rendered section of Heatherwick’s silo-to-museum transformation

 “Our thoughts wrestled with the extraordinary physical facts of the building,” Heatherwick explained at Design Indaba 2014, where he first unveiled his firm’s plans for the new V&A Museum in Cape Town’s historic waterfront district.